pydantic/logfire-helm-chart/charts/logfire/README.md

           clientSecret: $GITHUB_CLIENT_SECRET
           getUserInfo: true
 ```

+You would have to manually (or via IaC, etc.) create `my-github-secret`.
+This allows you to avoid putting any secrets into a `values.yaml` file.

 #### Image pull secrets

 Remember to add the image pull secrets to dex's service account `logfire-dex` if you're not using `imagePullSecrets`.